nicole-s-anderson/DS1000-F2022/README.md

 ### Lecture Notes, Data and Code for Each Topic
 Each lecture's materials will be released according to the following schedule:
-* Lecture Slides (PDF): published the evening of the date of the class
+* Lecture Slides (PDF/html): published the evening of the date of the class.
+PDFs can be downloaded. html slides can be viewed online.
 * Problem Sets (.Rmd): published the morning of the lecture in which they are assigned
 * rMarkDown Notes (.Rmd): available from the evening of the preceding class (NB: not all lectures have .Rmd notes.)